ckodser/Scholar-PDF-Reader-with-TTS/README.md

 2) Fix wavenet wrongly grouped with standard
 3) Improve UI of setting (make it prettier)
 5) Save the Voices in a local/S3
+6) Improves sentence finding (2.7 is a number not the end of sentence)
+7) Add go to the reading part

 # Scholar PDF Reader with Annotations